Follow @scope_views

 The rear is a superb one-piece Takahashi casting.
 Whereas on the u-250 this can be removed for cooling to reveal a vented cell, on this u-180 it is fixed.

-Takahashi make a marketing point of the baffle tube containing 10 separate knife-edge baffles for contrast and stray light protection.
-The baffle tube is indeed filled with carefully blackened ridge-baffles and the secondary is also shrouded by a deep baffle.
-I ve seen under-baffled Cassegrains that are horribly sensitive to stray light, so this is a vital part of the Mewlon s notable contrast.
+Takahashi make a marketing point of the carefully constructed baffle tube containing 10 separate blackened ridge-baffles for contrast and stray light protection.
+The secondary is also shrouded by a deep baffle.
+I’ve seen under-baffled Cassegrains that are horribly sensitive to stray light, so this is a vital part of the Mewlon’s notable contrast.

 The tube is covered by a unique vinyl cover with a Velcro tightening strap.